Marion Lake

 From Salem

-- Drive 66 miles east of Salem on North Santiam Highway 22.
+- Drive 66 miles E of Salem on OR-22.
 At the "town" of Marion Forks between milepost 66 and 67 turn east onto Marion Creek Road 2255.
 Drive on this road for 5.4 miles to the parking area at its end.
-(Total of 72.9 miles).
+(Total of 72.9 miles)

-- Drive east on Hwy.
-20 to Santiam Junction.
-Fork right at the junction and drive 16 miles north on OR-22.
+- Drive E on US-20 to Santiam Junction.
+Fork right at the junction and drive 16 miles N on OR-22.
 At the "town" of Marion Forks between milepost 66 and 67 turn east onto Marion Creek Road 2255.
 Drive on this road for 5.4 miles to the parking area at its end.
 (Total of 68.8 miles)

 - It is a total of 118 miles via Salem.